 Contribution To Literature:

-The goal of the trial was to evaluate short-duration apixaban compared with warfarin with among patients undergoing cardioversion.
+The goal of the trial was to evaluate short-duration apixaban compared with warfarin with among patients with atrial fibrillation undergoing cardioversion.

-Patients with atrial fibrillation undergoing cardioversion were randomized to short-duration (<48 hours) apixaban 5 mg twice daily (n = 753) versus heparin/warfarin (n = 747).
+Patients with predominately new-onset atrial fibrillation undergoing cardioversion were randomized to short-duration (<48 hours) apixaban 5 mg twice daily (n = 753) versus heparin/warfarin (n = 747).
 Patients randomized to apixaban could receive a 10 mg loading dose and undergo cardioversion after 2 hours.
-Approximately 50% of the patients underwent transesophageal echocardiography (TEE) prior to cardioversion.
+Transesophageal echocardiography (TEE) was encouraged, but not mandated.
+Approximately 50% of the patients underwent TEE prior to cardioversion.

 - Total number of enrollees: 1,500